yavook/kiwi-scp/README.md

 Sequence of project definitions in this instance.

 ###### Project definition
 Defining a project in this instance.
-Any subdirectory with a `docker-compose.yml` might be considered a project.
+Any subdirectory with a `docker-compose.yml` should be considered a project.
+The directory name is equivalent to the project name.

-Format: Mapping using the keys `name`, `enabled` and `override_storage`
+Format[^1]: Mapping using the keys `name` (required), `enabled` and `override_storage`
 Example:

 ```yaml